chaoaretasty/Matching-Attribute-Values-CSS-Selector/explainer.md

 #### 1.
 This example defines a placeholder variable (in this case `@value`) to act as the value for the attributes `data-selected-value` & `data-value`.

 This is the shortest syntax proposal, but it introduces a new usage for the `@` symbol which could be confusing for developers.
-It also creates a new variable-like syntax in css which differs from css already-existing variable syntax.
+It also creates a new variable-like syntax in css which differs from css's already-existing variable syntax.

 #### 2.
 This exposes the feature as a pseudo-class, which feels like a good fit.
 However, it targets an arbitrary parent element & parent element selection in CSS doesn't exist yet.